simoninireland/simplicial/doc/implementation/simplicialcomplex.rst

 :class:`SimplicialComplex` provides all the main access methods for a complex, but delegates the sub-set of operations that manipulate the representation of a complex to a representation class.
+Representations all inherit from :class:`Representation`, which defines the interface and does some simple housekeeping.

 The reference implementation,
-:class:`SimplicialComplexRepresentation`, uses the approach of replicating information, despite its difficulties.
+:class:`ReferenceRepresentation`, uses the approach of replicating information, despite its difficulties.
 This makes the representation code harder, but the client code easier to understand and often faster.
 The representation maintains several data structures